dolalima/laravel-dns-facade/README.md

 ```

 ## Add the service provider to the providers array in config/app.php:
+If you are using Laravel 5.5 or later, you can skip this step, as the package will be auto-discovered.
 ```php
 'providers' => [
 // Other service providers...